davy7125/polyphone/docs/en/development/building-polyphone-for-fedora.rst

      sudo dnf install stk-devel
      sudo dnf install qcustomplot-devel

-However, running :command:`qmake` afterwards, it claimed to not recognize rtmidi on the system.
+However, running :command:`qmake` afterwards, it claimed to not recognize :program:`rtmidi` on the system.
-As on Windows and Mac Systems the use of the local distributed rtmidi, stk and qcustomplot versions are forced you may not saw any benefit in sorting out the issue with the rtmidi.
+As on Windows and Mac Systems the use of the local distributed :program:`rtmidi`, :program:`stk` and :program:`qcustomplot` versions are forced you may not saw any benefit in sorting out the issue with the :program:`rtmidi`.

 Getting the executable